-The Bull Gulch Wilderness Study Area (WSA) is located in Eagle County 10 miles northwest of Eagle, Colorado, and includes 14,364 acres of BLM lands.
+The Bull Gulch Wilderness Study Area (WSA) is located in Eagle County 10 miles northwest of Eagle, Colo., and includes 14,364 acres of BLM lands.

-The terrain in Bull Gulch is rugged, with steep sided canyons and gulches draining into the Colorado River.
-The WSA includes colorful sandstone cliff formations with outstanding stratification.
-Landslide deposits and volcanic instructions are also found in the WSA.
+The terrain in Bull Gulch is rugged with steep sided canyons and gulches draining into the Colorado River.
+The WSA includes colorful sandstone cliff formations with outstanding stratification as well as landslide deposits and volcanic instructions.

-Vegetation cover is diverse, and includes sagebrush, juniper-pinyon pine and mountain brush in the lower elevations; Douglas fir, aspen, Englemann spruce, subalpine-fir and Ponderosa pine in the higher elevations.
+Vegetation cover is diverse and includes sagebrush, juniper-pinyon pine and mountain brush in the lower elevations; and Douglas fir, aspen, Englemann spruce, subalpine-fir and Ponderosa pine in the higher elevations.
 Riparian zones are present along the Colorado River, Alamo and Posey creeks.

-From Wolcott go north on Colorado 131 about 3 miles and turn left (west) on the Milk Creek Road.
+From Wolcott, go north on Colorado 131 about 3 miles and turn left (west) on Milk Creek Road.
 Proceed about 2 miles to the trailhead, on the right by the power line.
 The trail follows the jeep trail running northwest.

 LEVEL OF DIFFICULTY

-The route is easy to moderate difficult, with a few steep stretches.
+The route is easy to moderately difficult, with a few steep stretches.

-Elevations range from 6,400 ft along the Colorado River, to 10,020 ft. along the rim in the Black Mountain area.
+Elevations range from 6,400 feet along the Colorado River to 10,020 feet along the rim in the Black Mountain area.

-Bull Gulch / Castle Peak User Guide & Travel Map
+Bull Gulch/Castle Peak User Guide and Travel Map

 BLM 1: 100,000 topographic quadrangle: Vail